-The cone of silence prohibits any communications regarding a specific RFP, RFQ, or ITB between:
+The cone of silence prohibits any communications regarding a specific RFP, RFQ, ITN, or ITB between:

-- A potential respondent (which includes vendors, service providers, bidders, proposers, lobbyists and consultants) and their representative(s) and Authority staff, except for communications with the Authority’s procurement agent or other supporting procurement staff responsible for administering the procurement, provided the communication is strictly limited to procedural matters of the Competitive Selection Process.
+- A potential respondent (which includes vendors, service providers, bidders, proposers, lobbyists and consultants) and their representative(s) and Authority staff or Authority consultants engaged to assist the Authority on a specific RFP, RFQ, ITN, or ITB, except for communications with the Authority’s procurement agent or other supporting procurement staff responsible for administering the procurement, provided the communication is strictly limited to procedural matters of the Competitive Selection Process.

 - A potential respondent and their representative(s) and a Board member.

-- A potential respondent and their representative(s) and any member of the technical evaluation committee.
+- A potential respondent and their representative(s) and any member of the technical evaluation committee or negotiation team.

-- A Board member and any member of the technical evaluation committee.
+- A Board member and any member of the technical evaluation committee or negotiation team.

-Unless specifically provided otherwise in the applicable solicitation document, the cone of silence does not apply to:
+Unless specifically provided otherwise in the applicable solicitation document, in addition to the exceptions set forth above, the cone of silence does not apply to: